Skip to main content

 };

-For a complete runnable example, combine the message object above with nodemailer.createTransport() and call transporter.sendMail().
+For a complete working example, combine the message object above with nodemailer.createTransport() and call transporter.sendMail().